guidrezza/open-rosary/prayers-and-verses/en-us.md

 **J. The Fatima Prayer**
 O my Jesus, forgive us our sins, save us from the fires of hell; lead all souls to Heaven, especially those who have most need of Thy mercy.

-**V. Personal Intentions (Optional)**
-This is a good time to make any personal intentions you may have.

 **R. Hail, Holy Queen (Salve Regina)**
 Hail, holy Queen, Mother of mercy, our life, our sweetness and our hope.
 To thee do we cry, poor banished children of Eve.
 To thee do we send up our sighs, mourning and weeping in this valley of tears.
 Turn, then, most gracious advocate, thine eyes of mercy toward us, and after this our exile, show unto us the blessed fruit of thy womb, Jesus.
 O clement, O loving, O sweet Virgin Mary.
 V. Pray for us, O holy Mother of God.